 If you’re in the market for better workflow automation software, you would do well to engage a consultant.
 Capterra, one of many software rating and review sites, lists more than 200 products, about 60 of them web-based SaaS (Software-as-a-Service) offerings.
 GetApp, another software rating site, lists 96 products in their Business Process Management software category.
 How will you judge without an expert guide?

-- Graphical Representation: For your workflow management system to be successful and usable, it must be able to depict the flow of processes graphically.
+- Graphical Representation: For your workflow management system to be successful and usable, it must be able to depict the flow of processes visually.
 Process models should be quick and easy to build.

-- Integrating Forms and Documents: Both structured data (forms) and unstructured data (documents) need to be seamlessly weaved together within in the workflow.
+- Integrating Forms and Documents: Both structured data (forms) and unstructured data (documents) need to weave seamlessly together within in the workflow.
 Documents and forms must be viewable within the context of the business process without having to jump to another app.

 - Pre-filled Forms: Expense reports, travel reports, or any form that team members have to fill out repeatedly should be pre-populated with that user’s core data, leaving only minor details to complete.
 Automation is designed to save time, after all.